Last Updated on July 8, 2021 by Grow with Bovees

-There are dozens of species of wild grape vines that can be found growing alongside fences, roadsides, river banks, and vacant urban lots.
+There are dozens of species of wild grape vines growing in all manner of places, like alongside fences, roadsides, river banks, and vacant urban lots.

 Wild grape vines (Vitis spp), are technically not an invasive species since they are native to several areas, most notably the Hudson Valley and Pennsylvania.

-Just like cultivated grapes, wild grapes are perennial woody, deciduous plants that showcase a voracious growth habit, which is one of the reasons why some people refer to them as weeds.
+Just like cultivated vines, wild vines are perennial woody, deciduous plants that showcase a voracious growth habit, which is one of the reasons why some people refer to them as common invasive weeds.

 Wild grape vines grow easily, and much higher and thicker than their cultivated cousins, and overtake other plant species, which is another reason they are classified as weeds.